tarantool/doc/doc/dev_guide/internals/iproto/sql.rst

         IPROTO_OPTIONS: []
     })

-Later in :ref:`Binary protocol -- illustration <box_protocol-illustration>`
+The :ref:`Understanding binary protocol <box_protocol-illustration>`
-we will show actual byte codes of the IPROTO_EXECUTE message.
+tutorial shows actual byte codes of the IPROTO_EXECUTE message.

 To call a prepared statement with named parameters from a connector pass the parameters within an array of maps.
 A client should wrap each element into a map,